 Emma Mattress depth

 The Emma Mattress is deep (25cm deep to be precise) and you are going to need deep sheets to fit it properly.
 My standard sheets don’t go over the bottom of the bed.
-We got the Emma deep fitted sheet but they have stopped doing it which is a shame as it’s great.
+We got the Emma deep fitted sheet.
 We’ve also bought these deep fitted sheets (affiliate link) from Amazon which work well.

 10 year guarantee

 One of the criticisms I have heard of the new ‘box type’ mattresses is ‘sure, these feel great now but a couple of years down the line and they’ll be no good’.
 Well, Emma minimises that risk by providing a 10-year guarantee.